LoRaMesher/LoRaMesher/README.md

 ## Introduction

 The LoRaMesher library implements a distance-vector routing protocol for communicating messages among LoRa nodes.
-For the interaction with the LoRa radio chip, we leverage RadioLib, a versatile communication library which supports the SX127X LoRa series module available on the hardware we used, among others.
+For the interaction with the LoRa radio chip, we leverage RadioLib, a versatile communication library which supports different LoRa series modules.

+### Compatibility
+At this moment, LoRaMesher has been testes with the following modules:
+- SX1276
+- SX1262

+You can request another module to be added to the library by opening an issue.

 ## Dependencies